hackoregon/openelections/app/README.md

 This will build your storybook app.

+## Running the Front-End and Back-End together with seeded data

+1. `yarn start`(Allows you to use hot module reloading while developing.
+Will fail the docker build of app, which is ok)
+2. `docker-compose up -d`
+3. `docker-compose run --rm api npm run seed`

 ## Adding Routes

 This project will have pages that are public facing that are not considered to be part of the "portal."
 In other words, pages like the `Home` page and `About` page will not be apart of the app, or Portal functionality.
 For this reason there are two routes for this project.
 The higher level router is located in the `./src/Pages/routes.js` file, and the Portal routes (the main part of this app) are located in the `./src/Pages/Portal/Portal.js` file.